seanmtracey/w3id-middleware/README.md

 ## Usage

-To use the W3ID middleare in your application, you will need to register your application with the W3ID self-service systems to create the nesseccary prerequisites.
-Once you have done so, you can secure your application using the following steps.
+To use the W3ID middleware in your application, you will need to register your application with the W3ID self-service systems to create the nesseccary prerequisites.
+You can find instructions to do so [here](SELF_SERVICE.md) Once you have done so, you can secure your application using the following steps.

 1. Install the module, and save it as a dependency
     ```